 Maureen N. McLane

-A contributing editor at Boston Review and poetry editor at Grey, she has published widely on poetry, contemporary fiction, and sexuality in the New York Times, the Chicago Tribune, Boston Review, the Washington Post, American Poet, and elsewhere.
+McLane has published widely on poetry and poetics, contemporary literature, and sexuality in the New York Times, the Los Angeles Review of Books, the Chicago Tribune, Boston Review, the Washington Post, American Poet, and elsewhere.
 In 2003 she won the National Book Critics Circle’s Nona Balakian Award for Excellence in Book Reviewing.
-Currently an associate professor of English at NYU, she has taught at Harvard, the University of Chicago, MIT, and the East Harlem Poetry Project.
+Professor of English at NYU, she has taught at Harvard, the University of Chicago, MIT, and the East Harlem Poetry Project.